kevinhwang91/nvim-hlslens/README.md

 #### [nvim-ufo](https://github.com/kevinhwang91/nvim-ufo)

-The lens has adapted to the folds of nvim-ufo, still need remap `n` and `N` actioin if you want to peek folded lines.
+The lens has been adapted to the folds of nvim-ufo, still need remap `n` and `N` actioin if you want to peek at folded lines.

 ```lua
 -- packer